canonical/repo-policy-compliance/charm/docs/reference/token-permissions.md

 **Note**: In addition to having a token with the necessary permissions, the user who owns the token also must have admin access to the organisation or repository.

-For fine-grained access control, the following repository scopes are required:
+For fine-grained access control, the following repository permissions are required:

 - Administration: read
 - Contents: read (if you want to check private repositories)